Cultural Data Management and Communication

 This module examines the nature and analysis of cultural data in the form of language, including recorded speech and text, from the past and present.
 Language data will be in English, but the principles and methods are applicable to any language.
 You will acquire literacy in comprehending, interpreting, and critiquing research and reports related to text analytics, corpus linguistics, AI and culturomics.
 You will also be introduced to research design, methods, and epistemologies for working with language data, including digital tools that will facilitate text analysis and the interpretation of data-driven results.

-Plus a choice of modules available in other departments in the Faculty of Arts and Humanities.
+Plus a choice of modules available in other departments in the Faculty of Arts and Humanities, subject to space and availability.

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
 We are no longer offering unrestricted module choice.
 If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.